kuai667/mini-project-test/README.md

 It should be ok with that!<br><br>
 You can see a demo of this project on my <a href="https://kuaidev.net.ar/talent/">website</a>.
 <br><br>
-Hope this project is up to the company's expectations!
+Hope it meets the company's expectations!